dragonflyoss/design/systems-analysis/client-backend-plugin/README.md

 }
 ```

-`get` is used to download the corresponding piece of task.
+`get` is used to download the content of piece.
 ```rust
 async fn get(&self, request: GetRequest) -> Result<GetResponse<Body>> {
     ...